 The next section will evaluate my own price prediction thoughts, and how you can make your own prediction, too.

-Events are what will push Ripple’s price up or down, and the company has already announced a great deal that may have a positve affect on the Ripple price prediction 2018.
+Events are what will push Ripple’s price up or down, and the company has already announced a great deal that may have a positive effect on the Ripple price prediction 2020.
 To form our own opinion, let’s look at reasons the Ripple price may go up or down this year.

 To be honest, the news that has been coming out for Ripple does seem positive.

-Earlier this year, Santander announced that it will use Ripple’s blockchain for a payment app (to be launched in Spain, Ireland and the UK first) that will be based on Ripple’s payment processing technology.
+In 2018, Santander announced that it will use Ripple’s blockchain for a payment app (to be launched in Spain, Ireland, and the UK first) that will be based on Ripple’s payment processing technology.

-Another big development in 2018 is the MoneyGram/Ripple partnership.
+Another big development in 2018 was the MoneyGram/Ripple partnership.
 The use of XRP as a cross-border payment processing system along with Ripple’s payment processing technology will improve international cross-border financial payments.

 MoneyGram, the world’s second-largest money transfer company, will use the new technology to help use XRP as an instant method of settlement (meaning quicker transfers to friends and family overseas).

-These are just three developments Ripple has lined up in 2018.
+These are just three developments Ripple lined up in 2018.